microsoft/VirtualClient/website/docs/workloads/hadoop/hadoop.md

-# TeraSort: Sorting at Scale
+# Hadoop TeraSort: Sorting at Scale

 ## Overview
 TeraSort is a benchmark used to evaluate the efficiency of distributed computing frameworks in sorting large datasets.
 The benchmark was introduced by the Apache Hadoop project, which is a popular open-source framework for distributed storage and processing of big data.
 TeraSort is designed to test the scalability and performance of distributed systems when sorting massive amounts of data.

 [Official Documentation](https://hadoop.apache.org/docs/r3.3.5/hadoop-project-dist/hadoop-common/SingleCluster.html)